Wondering what holistic development means and what you as a parent can do to support your child’s growth?

 It is important, in the holistic development of the young child, to find ways to try and experiment with new and different materials.
 Have interesting ‘hands-on’ types of materials available.

-Put together a creativity box with paper, pencils and crayons, stickers, duct tape, glue and some recycle items like toilet rolls and used cardboard.
+Put together a creativity box with paper, pencils and crayons, stickers, duct tape, glue and some recycled items like toilet rolls and used cardboard.
 The creativity box can be on standby for making things when your child is ready for some creativity.

 - Make sure there is time to be free to create.